Ukraine war set to divide as India hosts G20 foreign ministers

 A meeting was seen as unlikely between the two men, who have not been in the same room since a G20 meeting in Bali in July when, according to Western officials, the Russian foreign minister walked out.

 They last met individually in January 2022, weeks before Russia invaded Ukraine.
-The two men have spoken by phone since but about other issues and not the war.
+They have spoken by phone since but about other issues and not the war.

 Lavrov arrived late Tuesday in India -- which has not condemned the war -- and will use his G20 attendance to lay into the West, according to the Russian foreign ministry.